 Start with the Tools: 4 Budget Template Resources to Guide Your 2019 Planning

 Whether you're an experienced industrial marketer or a relatively new marketing manager for a professional services firm, setting a budget is one area where having a template can help you get it done efficiently and guide your annual marketing plan.
 Here are four helpful resources and templates for you to consider as you begin your 2019 planning.

-This SaaS company created 12 ready to use marketing budget templates including simple yearly budget, website budget, social media marketing budget, and product marketing budget.
+This SaaS company created 12 ready-to-use marketing budget templates including a simple yearly budget, website budget, social media marketing budget, and product marketing budget.
 These detailed and colorful budgets help to outline exactly where your money is being spent, providing examples of category items to consider.

-These 8 budget templates are available to download in either an Excel file or Google Sheets template.
-HubSpot provides detailed instructions on how to use the templates and each template has interactive charts that populate from the numbers that you are entering.
-There are columns for both your budget and actual figures, so you are able to track your progress throughout the year.
+These 8 budget templates are available to download in either an Excel file or Google Sheets format.
+HubSpot provides detailed instructions on how to use the templates and each template has interactive charts that will populate from the numbers you enter.
+There are columns for both your budget and actual figures, so you can track your progress throughout the year.

-Explore a Better Process for Your 2018 Plans & Goals
+Explore a Better Process for 2019 Goal Setting, Planning & Reporting

 For companies in the industrial sector and those offering professional services alike, marketing is often seen as a cost center.
 Instead marketing should be seen as an investment, much like the R&D group.
 To achieve this, you need to ensure your marketing budget is in alignment with corporate objectives.
 Establishing your goals, marketing plan, and budget around your organization’s sales funnel and knowing your true operational costs are additional ways to ensure you’re in alignment with business growth objectives.